+The Solemnity of All Saints is a wonderful and important celebration in the Church.
 The saints teach us what the meaning of life really is.
 By their unique deeds and words, they show forth the love of God in its radiant depth and beauty, pointing us toward not simply the fullness of living in the here and now, but the goal of every human person: eternal life in union with God.

 By Deacon Frederick Bartels

 Mother Church places the solemnity of all saints on the liturgical calendar in order to remind the faithful of the important place the saints occupy in their faith-lives as role models of holiness and sanctity.
 The saints offer us a kind of human window into what a proper and fruitful relationship with God is, and the way in which God transforms, recreates and perfects the life of the human person whose heart is open to his divine grace and love.
 In learning about and studying the saints, we learn what it really means to live.
 We learn about sanctity, which is everything.

 It is necessary at the outset to dispel the notion that sainthood is a nearly impossible mountain to climb, one of such insurmountable height as to allow only a slight few of the superhumanly fittest to set foot upon her cloud-obscured pinnacle.
 Sainthood is for everyone because God calls everyone to eternal communion with himself through the gift of his only Son, our Lord Jesus Christ (cf. CCC 1).
 God “desires all men to be saved and to come to knowledge of the truth” (1 Tim.
 2:4).